simularity/SimGen/agentbased.md

 Tasks are stopped by being _terminated_ or by their internal logic.

- * emit terminate_if_child to stop any running children
+ * emit terminate_if_child to stop any running children (note you might not have any)
  * remove your listeners
  * abolish any state you may have
  * Nodes announce